samplchallenges/SAMPL6/pKa_challenge_instructions.md

 #### Prediction Type III - macroscopic pKas
 Predicting the value of  macroscopic pKas between 2 and 12.
-- Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules.
+- Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules with one method.
+You may submit predictions from multiple methods, but you should fill a separate template file for each different method.
 - For each molecule, report as many macroscopic pKas as your method predicts.
 For each macroscopic pKa create a new line that starts with molecule ID as identifier.
 - Report pKa values to two decimal places (e.g. 10.71).
 - Reporting the standard error of the mean (SEM) is optional and encouraged.
 If it is reported, SEM should be reported to two decimal places (e.g. 1.02).